spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/concrete-products/retrieving-concrete-products.md

 description: Retrieve details about the items of the registered users' carts, and learn what else you can do with the resource in the Spryker Marketplace
 ---

-This endpoint allows to retrieve general information about concrete products.
+This endpoint allows retrieving general information about concrete products.

 ## Installation
 For detailed information on the modules that provide the API functionality and related installation instructions, see: